prisma-labs/graphql-framework-experiment/docs/tutorial/chapter-1-installation.md

 - `nexus dev` : This command starts a development server in watch mode.
 Every time you change a file, your app will be restarted.
 - `nexus build` : This command builds a "production-ready" server, ready to be deployed.

-To easily use the CLI, add the following scripts to your `package.json` file which we'll use as shorthands later.
+> Another is `nexus create app` which will scaffold a new Nexus project for you.
+That is how you should _normally_ start your Nexus projects.
+We're avoiding it in this tutorial so that you can learn the basics from the ground up.

+Despite having the global Nexus CLI, using package scripts can be a handy way of self-documenting your project's workflows.
+So feel free to add the following scripts to your `package.json`.
+If you work with team members this can help streamline collaboration.

 ```json
 "scripts": {